MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 ## Use shell variables

 Azure CLI runs in a shell.
 This article uses Bash.
 For information about other shells, see [Use Azure CLI effectively](/cli/azure/use-cli-effectively).
-You can leverage variables in Bash to pass values for parameters to commands.
+You can use variables in Bash to pass values for parameters to commands.
 Using variables also allows reuse of commands, either piecemeal or in scripts.

 This example assigns values to several variables, using standard Bash syntax: